yistLin/dvector/README.md

 ## Usage

+You can download the pretrained models from: [Wiki - Pretrained Models](https://github.com/yistLin/dvector/wiki/Pretrained-Models).

-Since the d-vector is compiled with TorchScript, you can simply load and use the pretrained d-vector anywhere.
+Since the models are compiled with TorchScript, you can simply load and use a pretrained d-vector anywhere.

 ```python
 import torch